pcdshub/pcds-ci-helpers/README.md

 specified requirements via PIP using Python 3.6.

 ##### usage:
-This configuration can be added to the `test` stage of a Travis build by importing it in your `.travis.yml`:
+This configuration can be added to the `build` stage of a Travis build by importing it in your `.travis.yml`:
 ``` yaml
 import: